aquarium-protocols/weisslab/doc/cloning_the_Aquarium_way.md

 Cloning the Aquarium way
 ===

 This documentation is used as a reference for using Aquarium to do cloning work via Tasks.
 A read through is recommended for new Aquarium users.
-In case you have any questions, contact this document author Yaoyu Yang by <yaoyu@uw.edu> or post notes in discussion board in Aquarium.
+In case you have any questions, contact this document authors Yaoyu Yang at <yaoyu@uw.edu>, Miles Gander at <gander.miles@gmail.com> or post notes in discussion board in Aquarium.

+Samples and Items
+---
+Samples and Items

+In Aquarium there is a hierarchy of different object types.
+In general, a sample is the definition of something like a plasmid called "pLAB1".
+Each sample has a specific sample ID.
+The sample pLAB1 has a specific sample type, in this case plasmid.
+Each sample has specific container types.
+For example, for a plasmid sample type, the containers are plasmid stocks, plasmid glycerol stocks, 1 ng/µl stocks, ect.
+There can be multiple copies of each container type of a sample that exist physically in the lab at the same time.
+Each container type item has a specific item ID in Aquarium.

+Creating a New Sample

+To define a new sample go to the inventory dropdown menu and select the desired sample type for the new sample.
+(Plasmid, Primer, Yeast Strain, etc.) Then, for example, to define a new plasmid click on the "New Plasmid" button at the bottom of the page.
+This pulls up a page with information fields to fill out.
+The "New Plasmid" page has fields for the name of the plasmids, the project of the sample, a description of the plasmid, sequencing verification and other relevant information.
+Other sample types have similar informaiton field pages that must be completed to define a new sample.
+When the fields are completed click on "Save Sample Information" and Aquarium will assign a unique sample number to the new sample.

+Creating New Items

+Creating new items of samples is relatively easy.
+For the most part items of samples will be created automatically through protocols, but there are times where an item may need to be entered outside of a protocol.
+To do this, go to the inventory page of the sample of which a new item is desired.
+Click on the desired container type and click the "New" button and Aquarium will create a new item with a unique item ID number.

+Creating New Sample Types

+Creating New Container Types

+Deleting Items

+Deleting Samples

 Common Routines
 ---